drosoCode/BSCM/README.md

 ## How to play

  - You control one saber and your teammate controls the other
- - Your must use the same map on the same settings (difficulty and modifiers) and click **Play** at the same time
+ - Your must use the same map on the same settings (difficulty and modifiers)
+ - Click **Play** when you are ready, the game will start when the 2 players are ready